ayushak1/Qr-Scanner-App/README.md

 # Qr Scanner App
  Qr Scanner App Built Using Java And Firebase
+ Firebase For Storing the Decoded Value